r5d/lpschedule-generator/docs/schedule/index.rst

 If you run into issues, ask for :ref:`help <lps-doc-sec-help>`.

-Next, go to the :ref:`lps-doc-sec-speakers` section.
+Next, you might want to look at the :ref:`lps-doc-sec-speakers` section or the :ref:`lps-doc-sec-general` section.